kianryan/kianryan.github.io/_posts/2009-12-06-masque-mobile-the-fencing-refs-android-friend.md

 ---
 ![Promotional](/assets/images/2009/12/promotional.png)

 Orange Tentacle have just released their latest Android application: Masque Mobile.
-Masque Mobile is a fencing referee&#8217;s friend designed to take the pain out of juggling scores, times and cards.
+Masque Mobile is a fencing referee’s friend designed to take the pain out of juggling scores, times and cards.

 ![Screenshot 1](/assets/images/2009/12/screenshot_1.png)